 The greatest benefit to unmedicated childbirth is the lack of side effects from medications.
 While many pregnant people can take pain medications safely during labor, there is the risk of side effects for both mom and baby.

 Plus, with unmedicated births, a birthing person’s own hormones can naturally help labor progress steadily and without intervention.
 Released endorphins during the birth process can provide pain relief and promote bonding and breastfeeding (if you like!) after baby is born.
 Medications can often interfere with this hormone release.

 The downside to unmedicated labor is that you don’t know for sure how painful the process will be (especially for first-time parents).
 In some cases, the pain might be worse than anticipated.
 In other cases, people find labor to be far more manageable than they were expecting.

-Natural childbirth options can come in the form of breathing techniques, complementary therapies, and physical interventions.
+Medication-free pain management options can come in the form of breathing techniques, complementary therapies, and physical interventions.